FlareSolverr/FlareSolverr/README.md

 Parameter | Notes
 |--|--|
 session | Optional.
 The session ID that you want to be assigned to the instance.
-If isn't set a random UUID will be assigned.
+If isn't set a random UUID will be assigned. proxy | Optional, default disabled.
+Eg: `"proxy": {"url": "http://127.0.0.1:8888"}`.
+You must include the proxy schema in the URL: `http://`, `socks4://` or `socks5://`.
+Authorization (username/password) is not supported.

 #### + `sessions.list`